 - Be very careful with emails and links: Teach staff to never open email attachments or click links unless they are sure the sender is legitimate.
 Phishing emails (fake emails that pretend to be from a trusted source) are a common way malware enters hospitals.
 Even an email that looks official can hide malware.
 Always double-check unexpected requests and avoid opening unknown attachments.
 If in doubt, confirm by phone.
 Small caution with emails can block many malware attempts.

-- Limit USB and removable media use: Disable any automatic execution of USB drives (turn off “autorun”), and scan all USB sticks with antivirus before use.
-In many clinics, staff share files via USB sticks; these are often unscanned and can carry viruses.
+- Limit USB and removable media use: Disable any automatic execution of USB drives (turn off "autorun"), and scan all USB sticks with antivirus before use.
+In many clinics, staff share files via USB sticks that are often unscanned and can carry viruses.
 Never plug in found or untrusted USB drives, even if they look official.
 Instead, use network file sharing or trusted cloud storage when possible.
 If USB drives are needed, restrict them to specific, secured devices only.

-Taking these steps - even the simplest ones - can greatly reduce the chance of a malware incident.
-Hospital teams should remember that improving security is a journey: installing updates and teaching one new habit today can prevent a crisis tomorrow.
-Clarensec is here to help: our experts can guide your hospital on cybersecurity best practices and even perform penetration testing to find hidden vulnerabilities.
-With leadership support and teamwork, West African hospitals can keep malware out of their systems and focus on what matters most - patient care.
+Clarensec is here to help.
+Our experts can guide your hospital on cybersecurity best practices and even perform penetration testing to find hidden vulnerabilities.
+With leadership support and teamwork, West African hospitals can keep malware out of their systems and focus on what matters most: patient care.